 The site is an irregular-shaped parcel, $8.83\pm$ acres in size.
 The site is presently developed with one (1) commercial office building, with a first-floor footprint of $75,000\pm$ ft2 in size, located in the central area of the site.
 The development is a two-story building of concrete tilt up construction.
 A series of Bloomenergy servers, are located on concrete pads along the southern property line, behind the building.
 The building is surrounded by asphaltic concrete pavements and limited areas of Portland cement concrete pavements.
 The pavements are in good condition with minor cracking throughout.
 Landscape planters are present throughout the site and possesses small shrubs, bushes and medium to large trees.
-The eastern and southern boundaries of the site to the adjacent property.
+The eastern and southern boundaries of the site possess north and west facing slopes.
+These slopes ascend 10 to 15 feet from the subject site to the adjacent property.
 A concrete-lined drainage swale is located near the midpoint of the slope.
 The remaining areas of the slopes are covered with dense vegetation.